 Another kitchen essential in our view is a set of low-profile plates and bowls.
 Rather than having each river tripper bring their own plates and bowls (which inevitably get mixed up during the course of the trip), we assign one rafter to bringing the entire kitchen setup, including plates and bowls for the number of people on the trip.
 Since we sometimes have 20+ people on trips, we have a stockpile of dishes that are thin and form compact stacks that can be tucked into a compression sack and dropped in the dry box.

 Although metal enamelware dishes look great, they tend to hold heat, so a steaming bowl of chili will fry your fingers.
-If your heart is set on metal plates, check out these super-chic Hydro Flask Tough Shield plates, which cost a lot but protect your hands from heat.
-For low cost on a high volume of dishware that will stack well, go with high-quality (BPA-free) plastic plates like these GSI Outdoors Cascadian plates, which have nice high rims to avoid spillage.
-Also check big-box stores like Target for thin, BPA-free plates and bowls like these.
+If your heart is set on metal plates, check out these super-chic Hydro Flask plates, which cost a lot but protect your hands from heat.
+For low cost on a high volume of dishware that will stack well, go with high-quality (BPA-free) plastic plates like these UCO ECO camp plates, which have nice high rims to avoid spillage.
+Also check out these affordable, BPA-free plates from Everest.

 Although we have long envied the Partner Steel two-burner stove—which you can set up as a free-standing unit that packs down into an ammo box and frees up tons of table space—the cost is eye-watering.
-This is really an outfitter-grade stove setup, but if you do a lot of multi-day river trips, it honestly might be worth the splurge.
-Especially on a Grand Canyon-length trip, the convenience and efficiency of this stove is compelling.
+This is really an outfitter-grade stove setup, but if you do a lot of multi-day river trips, it might be worth the splurge.
+Another sturdy choice that packs neatly into the dry box is the Camp Chef Mountaineer, which accommodates bigger pots and griddles than typical camp stoves.

 Kitchen lighting